chaganava1/ha-kubernetes/README.md

           ansible_ssh_private_key_file: .vagrant/machines/worker-3/virtualbox/private_key
 ~~~

 If no lead controller is set, the alpha-numerically lowest controller will be dynamically set as the lead controller.
-The lead controller has no operational significance to the cluster, it is simply the node one which the cluster is intialized.
+The lead controller has no operational significance to the cluster, it is simply the node on which the cluster is intialized.

 Role Variables
 --------------